 Enjoy! and Raw Halo are vegan brands that both make delicious blocks of chocolate without using refined sugar.
 You can find them at your local Holland and Barrett for about £2.50 per 70g block, plus I also recently spotted Raw Halo in my local Sainsbury’s and Waitrose (always check the ‘free from’ section if you can’t find them in the regular chocolate aisle).

 However, the champions of coconut sugar chocolate have to Ombar.
 These cacao-rich blocks of heaven are superior to any chocolate I have ever had, so the fact that they are made without refined sugar is astonishing to me.
 Their almond bar is my ultimate treat, which you can find in Whole Foods, Planet Organic, Waitrose and some health food shops.
-It usually retails for about £2 for a 35g bar or £3 for a 70g block, which is very expensive.
-However, they do occasionally sell 500g bags of ‘broken bars’ on their website for £12 (plus postage).
+It usually retails for about £2 for a 35g bar or £3 for a 70g block, which is expensive so best to eat as an occasional treat.

 On a sunny day when you can’t do without ice cream, look out for Booja-Booja.
 This award-winning vegan brand makes deliciously decadent tubs of heaven from surprisingly few ingredients.
 For example, their popular Chocolate Salted Caramel flavour is made from water, cocoa, cashew nuts, sea salt, coconut syrup and agave syrup – that’s it.
 You can find them in the frozen section of Holland and Barret, Whole Foods and Waitrose for about £5.50 for a 500ml tub.